 Ex Officio (Non-Voting)

-Chief Medical Officer, Ministry of Health and Seniors
+Chief Medical Officer, Ministry of Health

-Permanent Secretary, Ministry of Health and Seniors
+Acting Permanent Secretary, Ministry of Health

 Chief of Staff, Bermuda Hospitals Board